dntpan1c/CWTeamsTicketCallback/readme.md

 - Configure a Webhook by choosing a Name for the Webhook, and an image that you would like to be shown when the incoming messages are displayed.
 I chose to use the ConnectWise Manage logo so our team would know where the Data was coming from.
 - After creating the Webhook, you will be given a Webhook URL
 - Write down this Webhook URL to be used later.
+- Note: Complete this task for each channel you choose to post information to

 # Step Two: Azure Tasks to Complete
 **1. Create the Function**